Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 Include your contact details

 Forgetting your name is guaranteed to leave a bad impression.
 In your first email correspondence, ensure your chosen sign-off is followed by your contact information (full name, job title, phone number, and email address), and any other essential business information.
-Setting up automatic email signatures is an easy remedy for this.

 Consider the audience